opiter09/Fossil-Fighters-Randomizer/README.md

   These are T-Rex, Guan, Compso, V-Raptor, Zino, Lambeo, and Centro.
 All you need to do to change this is edit the text input, making sure to use the vivosaurs' Numbers, and separating each by a comma and any number of spaces.
 Also, all entries after the 17th will be ignored
-- To make the Holt fight beatable, you can always find V-Raptor in the Keymonite room in the Digadigamid.
+- To make the Holt fight beatable, you can always find (the first two parts of) V-Raptor in the Keymonite room in the Digadigamid.
 IMPORTANT: For technical reasons, these fossils will ONLY appear if you have neither fossil chip
 - Mono-Spawn Mode makes it so each map [1] only spawns one vivo (along with jewels, dropping fossils, etc.).
 The exception is non-PTD Greenhorn Plains (along with the Keymonite Room and the Trial Dig Site), so you have a good foundation and aren't completely at the mercy of RNG